controlplaneio/workshop-2018-kc-seattle-secure-kubernetes-deployment-pipelines/01-Harbor.md

 ### Deploy vulnerable image

-Edit the setup/demo-api.yaml file by replacing your Enter the workshop repo and attempt to deploy the image from the registry into your minikube cluster.
+Enter the workshop repo and attempt to deploy the image from the registry into your minikube cluster.

 ```bash
 kubectl apply -f setup/demo-api.yaml